Constructing curves of high rank via composite polynomials: Introduction

 \section{Introduction}

-Let $K$ be a number field, let $X/K$ be a nice (i.e. smooth, projective, geometrically integral) curve of genus $g$, and let $J_X/K$ be the Jacobian of $X$.
-The Mordell-Weil Theorem says that $J_X(K)$ is a finitely generated abelian group.
-The \defi{rank} of $X/K$ is the integer
+Let $\k$ be a number field, let $X/{\k}$ be a nice (i.e. smooth, projective, geometrically integral) curve of genus $\g$, and let $J_X/{\k}$ denote the Jacobian of $X$.
+The Mordell-Weil Theorem says that $J_X({\k})$ is a finitely generated abelian group.
+The \defi{rank} of $X/{\k}$ is the integer

-Faltings' Theorem~\cite{faltings}*{Satz~7}, formerly known as the Mordell Conjecture, says that if $g \geqslant 2$, then the set of rational points $X(K)$ of $X$ is finite.
-Given these finiteness theorems, it is natural to wonder, for a fixed genus $g$ and number field $K$, how large the integers $\#X(K)$ and $\rk X/K$ can be.
-We define two integers, $R(K,g)$ and $N(K,g)$, if they exist, as follows:
+Faltings' Theorem~\cite{faltings}*{Satz~7}, formerly known as the Mordell Conjecture, says that if ${\g} \geqslant 2$, then the set $X({\k})$ of ${\k}$-rational points of $X$ is finite.
+Given these finiteness theorems, it is natural to wonder, for a fixed genus ${\g}$ and number field $\k$, how large the integers $\#X({\k})$ and $\rk X/{\k}$ can be.
+We define two constants, taking values in $\N \cup \{\infty \}$, as follows:

-Above, and for the rest of the article, by ``infinitely many curves,'' we mean `` infinitely many nice curves that are pairwise non-isomorphic over an algebraic closure $\smash{\Kbar}$.''
+Above, and for the rest of the article, by ``infinitely many curves over $k$,'' we mean ``infinitely many nice curves that are pairwise non-isomorphic over an algebraic closure ${\kbar.}$''\\

-For any number field $K$ and positive $g$, whether the constant $R(K,g)$ exists is an open question.
-On the other hand, it is a theorem of Caporaso, Harris, and Mazur~\cite{CHM}*{Theorem~1.2} that if the Weak Lang Conjecture~\cite{CHM}*{Conjecture~A} is true (which is not currently known), then the integer $N(K,g)$ exists for any number field $K$ and $g\geqslant 2$.
+For any number field $\k$ and positive ${\g}$, whether $R({\k},{\g}) < \infty$ is an open question.
+On the other hand, it is a theorem of Caporaso, Harris, and Mazur~\cite{CHM}*{Theorem~1.2} that if the Weak Lang Conjecture~\cite{CHM}*{Conjecture~A} is true (which is not currently known) then $N({\k},{\g})< \infty$ for any number field $\k$ and ${\g}\geqslant 2$ (i.e. $\#X(k) \leqslant N(k,g)$ for all but finitely many ($\ol{k}$-isomorphism classes of) genus $g$ curves $X/k$).

-A genus $1$ curve $X/K$ with a rational point is an elliptic curve, and $X \cong J_X$.
-The existence of $R(\Q,1)$ has been the subject of multiple folklore conjectures; the papers \cites{Park-wood,discursus} give heuristics that suggest $R(\Q,1) \leqslant 21$.
-For $g \geqslant 2$, to the best of our knowledge, there exist no such heuristics, nor a folklore conjecture in either direction. \\
+A genus $1$ curve $X/{\k}$ with a rational point is an elliptic curve, and $X \cong J_X$.
+The question of whether $R(\Q,1)<\infty $ has been the subject of multiple folklore conjectures; the papers \cites{Park-wood,discursus} give heuristics that suggest $R(\Q,1) \leqslant 21$ (in other words, they predict that only finitely many elliptic curves over $\Q$ have rank exceeding $21$).
+For ${\g} \geqslant 2$, to the best of our knowledge, there exist no such heuristics, nor a folklore conjecture in either direction.\\